mtharrison/matt-harrison.com2/content/posts/25-3-23-smishing-sms-bot.md

 I used [ClickSend](https://dashboard.clicksend.com/#/dashboard/home) to build a quick prototype of this, it's very easy to get set up and test SMS integrations, although their JavaScript tooling has something to be desired.

-> When I first started testing this I had my account blocked on ClickSend due to the content of the messages I was sending it, pretty understanably.
+> When I first started testing this I had my account blocked on ClickSend due to the content of the messages I was sending it, pretty understandably.
 However I reached out via email and I was very quickly reinstated when I explained my use case.

 I simply have any inbound SMS on a number I purchased (in my case a UK mobile number) sent to an endpoint.
 In that endpoint, I read the sender's number and message.
 I then call the GPT-4 chat completion endpoint and when I receive the result, I forward it to the user.